Office Hand Hygiene Resources

 Global Handwashing Day

-Your expert hygiene partner, or contact us today
+The global leader in hygiene services. or contact us today

 Hands are a natural breeding ground for germs, in fact they are one of the principal carriers of disease-causing germs.
 Nearly 80% of infections are spread by hand, so encouraging good hand hygiene behaviours is an effective way to stop germs spreading.